protocol/web3-dev-team/proposals/fast-lane-ipns.md

 ###### Initial resolution optimization

-To make a very first name resolution nearly as efficient as subsequent ones it is propsoed to develop a new **name routing** service and deploy it on boostrap nodes.
+To make a very first name resolution nearly as efficient as subsequent ones it is proposed to develop a new **name routing** service and deploy it on boostrap nodes.
 Name routing nodes will maintain `IPNS name → multiaddrs[]` mapping enabling peers to resolve an address of a name keeper on a first name resolution.
 Under assumbiton that reassigment of *name keepers* is going to be rare, overhead on name routing nodes should be insignificant as:

 1. Name routers could cache addresses for a long time.
 2. Resolving peers could cache address locally (and require router only first time).